Tally's Electric Theatre

 5 people favorited this theater

 Tally’s Electric Theatre is listed as the first permanent movie theater designed specifically for the exhibition of films.
-It was opened in the spring of 1902 by Thomas L. Tally in Los Angeles.
+It was opened in the spring of 1902 by Thomas Lincoln Tally in Los Angeles.

 In later years, Tally had the idea to create an organization of exhibitors, one from each major city, which would buy, or make, and distribute their own films.
 He presented his idea to another exhibitor, John D. Williams of West Virginia, who liked the idea and combined forces with Tally.
 They named their new company First National Exhibitors Circuit.